tfranza/csf-modsmgr/README.md

 ## Currently Known Issues
 - The notification system will show "pending changes" even if a mod option is first selected and then deselected (which would result in no real change).
-- The application has no knowledge of the currently installed mods (stateless), even though able to change the current state of the data.

 ## Planned Mods
 - **More Weapons**: Weapons selection from the full pool, for each character.
 Customization of rewards for promotion ranks.